Sometime soon– you will find that you have to let go again.

 You get to show them what brave looks like.
 You move forward with hope.
 You’re living the example that growing up is good and more time given is a privilege.
 That we were not placed on this earth to stand still or to go back– but to move forward in faith and courage.
 To be lights.

 No matter how the shadows of this world lengthen, our role does not change.
 We are the lights.
 We may often lay down heavy hearted at the state of the planet we will awaken to, but this is the purpose of lights.
 It’s what they do.
 They shine in dark places.
 And the light that shares your last name?
 You’ve been preparing them to shine since they padded around in footie pajamas.

 They are ready.
-And so are we.
+And so are you.
 And the moment we remember that they were made for this– to go out and shine– is the moment our grip loosens with a little less fear and a little more peace.
 Our hands relax to open and offer back what was given us for a season.

 If they forget to stop and turn and wave, it is only because you gave them courage and confidence.
 They haven’t forgotten.

-So step back knowing that God never does.
+Step back knowing that God never does.
 Not for one second that they are out of your sight, will they ever leave His.
 When your arms aren’t long enough to pull them back, He is firmly holding them right where they should be.

 And the soul ache- heart ache- head ache of watching them walk away?
 It’s the seared mark of a deep abiding love.
 We are rarely ready to let go of what we love the most.
 But letting go is holy when it makes room for God’s glory.
 So, yes.
 Take the tiny step back that feels horrendously risky.
 And know that there is no risk too great when true obedience is present.

 Tomorrow in houses strangely lacking the din of summer togetherness, let us remember to pray not only for God’s protection over our children– but for His glory to be seen through them.